 It took a lot of time to learn how to blog and build a website.
 Then how to use things like keywords and SEO so that people will find your content.
 There aren’t many good adventure bloggers who really understand the business and tricks of the trade that well so I looked elsewhere.
 I learnt from fashion bloggers, lifestyle bloggers, food bloggers.

 My blog has been key to my success.
-At the point of writing this (end 2019), I get over 15,000 people reading my blog a month.
+At the point of writing this (early 2020), I peaked 60k page views a month.
 That’s a big audience that will help me tap into various ways of making a living from sponsorship to selling trips.

 - Build a website in 10 minutes

-- Ultimate guide to social media & getting more followers
+- Guide to social media & how I got 20k followers in a year

 - Everything I know about becoming a successful blogger